 “Emerald Publishing has a long-standing commitment to support the research community via a number of methods including doctoral and research fund awards, benefiting both those at the outset of their academic careers and the more established researchers.”

 The Emerald Research Grant Award will be awarded to an individual or team seeking support to conduct research in business librarianship.
 One $5,000 award will be presented.
-The award (check and citation) will be presented at the RUSA Awards Ceremony at the annual conferences each year.
-RUSA Awards Ceremony.

 - The recipient must use the award to conduct research in business librarianship.